-Remote attendance by City Council Members for a meeting shall be in accordance with the requirements of the Minnesota Open Meeting Law.
+Remote attendance by City Council Members for a meeting shall be in accordance with the requirements of the Minnesota Open Meeting Law including but not limited to Minnesota Statutes Sections 13D.021 and 13D.02.
 Remote attendance must be requested to the City Clerk a minimum of six days in advance of the meeting to ensure compliance with proper notice of the meeting as well as preparing for the electronic needs of remote attendance.
+For example, for a Tuesday Council Meeting, a Council Member would need to notify the City Clerk by the end of the business day on the Wednesday before the meeting.
+The City is required to post notice of meetings at least 3 days prior to the scheduled meeting.
+In calculating the number of days for providing notice, the first day the notice is given should not be counted, but the last day should be counted.
 Members must provide the address of the remote location which must be accessible to the public, a phone number where they can be contacted, and arrange for a time to test the connections with the IT Department at least 4 hours prior to the meeting.
+The City's policy is to restrict remote attendance and is limited to up to two members unless it is not practical due to a health pandemic or emergency declared under chapter 12.